Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Mathematical Preliminaries

 Studying expressivity of a model class is tied to \emph{simulation}: whether one system can reproduce another's behavior \cite{liu2022transformers}.
-Analogously, we use a \emph{state-based} notion of simulation.\footnote{ In this context, we assume the target system $\mbf{S}_1$ is \emph{minimal}.
-Minimality is formally treated in \cref{app:min_detail}.}
+Analogously, we use a \emph{state-based} notion of simulation.

-Informally, we say $\mbf{S}_0$ simulates $\mbf{S}_1$ if a smooth surjective submersion $\varphi: \mcal{M}_0 \to \mcal{M}_1$ maps $\mbf{S}_0$ state evolution to $\mbf{S}_1$ states under any admissible inputs.
-When exact simulation is impossible, we quantify the approximation error.\footnote{ Formally introduced in \cref{app:sim_detail} with \emph{simulation error}.} Note that lifted the Lie equation simulates the original initialized SSM,
+We say $\mbf{S}_0$ simulates $\mbf{S}_1$ if a smooth surjective submersion $\varphi: \mcal{M}_0 \to \mcal{M}_1$ maps $\mbf{S}_0$ state evolution to $\mbf{S}_1$ states under any inputs.
+When exact simulation is impossible, we quantify the state mismatch after evolution.\footnote{ Details are provided in App.~\ref{app:sim_detail}.} Note that the lifted Lie equation simulates the original initialized SSM,

-so that $h(t) = \varphi\bigl( \Phi(t,0), h(0) \bigr) = \Phi(t,0)h(0)$. \paragraph{Magnus expansion} Given the Lie-algebraic perspective of SSMs, we now introduce a quantitative tool for the simulation error.
-The \emph{Magnus expansion} decomposes $\Phi$ via exponential of iterated Lie brackets (\cref{app:CDE}), providing an explicit measure of order-relevant errors. \begin{definition}[Commutator mass] Given a fixed input path $x$ over the interval $[0,T]$, we define \emph{commutator mass} of $\mbf{S}$ as the norm of the second-order Magnus term, $\|\Omega_2\|$:
+\paragraph{Magnus expansion} Given the Lie-algebraic perspective of SSMs, we now introduce a quantitative tool for the approximation error.
+The \emph{Magnus expansion} decomposes $\Phi$ via exponential of iterated Lie brackets (App.~\ref{app:CDE}), providing an explicit measure of order-relevant errors. \begin{definition}[Commutator mass] Given a fixed input path $x$ over the interval $[0,T]$, we define \emph{commutator mass} of $\mbf{S}$ as the norm of the second-order Magnus term, $\|\Omega_2\|$:

 \end{definition} We work on small windows in which the Magnus series converges.
 Long horizon behavior for large $T$ is constructed by the composition of small time partitions \cite{sontag2013mathematical}: